timmyb824/one-updater/README.md

 - Update multiple package managers with a single command
 - Configure which package managers to update
 - Support for virtual environments and pyenv for Python packages
-- Beautiful command-line interface with rich formatting
+- Beautiful command-line interface with rich formatting and logging
+- Cross-platform support
 - Extensible architecture for adding new package managers

 ## Supported Package Managers